apache/airflow/docs/apache-airflow/python-api-ref.rst

 Operators
 ---------
 Operators allow for generation of certain types of tasks that become nodes in the DAG when instantiated.
-All operators derive from :class:`~airflow.models.BaseOperator` and inherit many attributes and methods that way.
+All operators derive from :class:`~airflow.models.baseoperator.BaseOperator` and inherit many attributes and methods that way.

 There are 3 main types of operators: